Libera-Chat/libera-chat.github.io/content/_guides/sasl/emacs-erc.md

 ## Connect for the First Time

-If you have registered a nickname with libera already, and you remember the password, then skip to [Reconfigure your ERC for SASL functionality](#user-content-reconfigure-your-erc-for-sasl-functionality).
+If you have registered a nickname with libera already, and you remember the password, then skip to [Reconfigure your ERC for SASL functionality](#reconfigure-your-erc-for-sasl-functionality).

 Otherwise, connect for the first time (unregistered), as follows:

 1. First, make sure you are not using a VPN to connect to libera.chat.
 In most cases, you won't be allowed to connect unregistered and "un-SASL'd", from a VPN.
-(See [our notes on IP Range restrictions](guides/sasl#sasl-access-only-ip-ranges).)
+(See [our notes on IP Range restrictions](/guides/sasl#sasl-access-only-ip-ranges).)
 Later, once you connect as a registered user via SASL, below, you'll be able to use your VPN to connect.
 2. Connect to irc.libera.chat (unregistered), using the nick you plan to register.
 (You should be able to connect by using the global shortcut `C-c e` you defined above.)

 ## Register a Permanent Nickname and Password